 through specific nutritional programs and early mobilization, might

 authors certify that they comply with the ethical guidelines for

-authorship and publishing of the Journal of Cachexia, Sarcopenia and
+publishing in the Journal of Cachexia, Sarcopenia and Muscle: update

 Conflict of interest